sensordeck/atlas-docs/docs/oem-integration-pilot-program.md

 Atlas does not own sensor drivers or firmware.

-Device-level drivers are owned by the OEM or sensor vendor.
+OEMs own device-level drivers.
-Atlas provides system-level synchronization, integration, and observability.
+Atlas provides synchronization, integration, and observability.

 ---